otisTek/miloPlot/README.rst

 I wrote this  code to facilitate getting trajectory results plotted and inserted in powerpoint and keynote.
-You might notice that the varible titles change based on the number of subplots along with the number of y gridlines
+You might notice that the varible titles change based on the number of subplots along with the number of y gridlines.

+miloPlot has successfully run using python 2.7x on macOS and debian linux. miloPlot has also successfully run using python 3.6x on win10.

  written by S.W.Paris January 2017
    Paris Aerospace Technologies